 3. Search results are not what’s expected – Searching for an application programming interface (API) often doesn’t land within the top search results.
 There is a lack of trust due to cross-site navigation doesn’t behave as expected.

-Then, he’ll learn the API and follow the link from the API page to the applicable code samples, download them, and play with the samples to learn the API space – and confirm he’s indeed found the right API.
-About 80% of the time, he’ll find what needs to identify the right API and know how to use it through this strategy.
+Next, he learns the API by following links from the API page to relevant code samples, downloading them, and experimenting with the samples to understand the API — confirming that he has identified the right API.
+About 80% of the time, he succeeds in finding the correct API and understanding how to use it through this approach..

-Developer 2 starts by finding the right class/API.
-When he isn’t sure what JavaScript API or class to use, he’ll start by typing stuff into Visual Studio to see whether IntelliSense helps him find it.
-But often, it just gives a list of every object available – this doesn’t help him.
+Developer 2 starts by identifying the correct class or API.
+When he’s unsure which JavaScript API or class to use, he begins by typing into Visual Studio to see if IntelliSense helps him, but it often only shows a list of all available objects, which isn’t very helpful..

-This section describes a typical usage scenario for a developer arriving from a search landing (parachuting in) on a deep API reference page and adding checkboxes to the navigation control to quickly and easily navigate to a different presentation API.
+Improve Search – A typical developer scenario is arriving on a search landing (parachuting in) on a deep API reference page and adding checkboxes to the navigation control to quickly and easily navigate to a different presentation API.

-Overview & Scope: Windows store APIs are the backbone of any app.
-For Windows apps to be successful, developers must be able to quickly and easily find relevant APIs, thus improving app quality and speeding up development time.
+Overview & Scope – Windows Store APIs are essential for any app.
+To succeed, Windows app developers need to quickly and easily locate relevant APIs, which enhances app quality and speeds up development.

-Research: From developer feedback, the AppBar API control uses similar namespaces for two different platforms; devs are frustrated by not being able to quickly pivot to their type of platform from so many languages (VB, XAML, HTML, JS, C, Win32 + DirectX, etc.) when searching.
-Research validated that developers are confused by the MS namespaces and are not finding the appropriate APIs for their application.
+Research – Based on developer feedback, the AppBar API control uses similar namespaces across two different platforms.
+Developers are frustrated because they can’t easily switch between their platform types, whether in VB, XAML, HTML, JS, C, Win32, DirectX, or others, when searching.
+Research shows that developers are confused by Microsoft namespaces and struggle to find the right APIs for their projects.